survivejs/webpack-book/manuscript/styling/03_autoprefixing.md

 ## Conclusion

 Autoprefixing is a convenient technique as it decreases the amount of work needed while crafting CSS.
-You can maintain minimum browser requirements within a *browserslist* file.
+You can maintain minimum browser requirements within a *.browserslistrc* file.
 The tooling can then use that information to generate optimal output.

 To recap:

 * Autoprefixing can be enabled through the *autoprefixer* PostCSS plugin.
 * Autoprefixing writes missing CSS definitions based on your minimum browser definition.
-* *browserslist* is a standard file that works with tooling beyond *autoprefixer*
+* *.browserslistrc* is a standard file that works with tooling beyond *autoprefixer*

 In the next chapter, you'll learn to eliminate unused CSS from the project.